shane0/buddhism/docs/diamond_sutra.md

 - The sutra highlights the immense benefits of prajnaparamita, including the attainment of enlightenment and the ability to benefit all sentient beings.
 - The Buddha encourages his disciples to cultivate prajnaparamita through mindfulness, meditation, and the study of the sutra.

+## first sanskrit version

+Determining the exact age and location of the oldest Sanskrit version of the Diamond Sutra can be a bit tricky, as fragments of multiple early manuscripts have been discovered in different locations.
+However, here's what we know:

+- **Earliest Fragments:** The currently known oldest fragments of a Sanskrit Diamond Sutra are believed to date back to the **3rd-4th centuries CE**.
+These fragments were discovered in **Gilgit, Pakistan**, located in the northwestern Indian subcontinent.
+- **Incomplete Manuscripts:** These fragments don't represent the entire text, only parts of individual chapters.
+This makes it difficult to definitively date the complete original version.
+- **Multiple Locations:** Fragments of early Sanskrit Diamond Sutras have also been found in other locations like **Khotan, Xinjiang**, and **Central Asia**, suggesting wider circulation and potential for earlier versions existing.

+Therefore, while **Gilgit fragments** currently represent the oldest known parts of a Sanskrit Diamond Sutra, the precise location and date of the complete original text, and whether older versions might exist somewhere, remain open questions for further research and discovery.

+If you're interested in learning more about specific early manuscripts or ongoing research in this area, I'd be happy to share any additional details I can find!

+## chinese sutra restoration

+<iframe width="1109" height="624" src="https://www.youtube.com/embed/SgN5HQXTlMc" title="Conserving the Diamond Sutra" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>